kall0m/Marios-Pizzeria-ICT/README.md

   <img src="https://github.com/kall0m/Marios-Pizzeria-ICT/blob/master/IP-Logo.png" alt="IBI-Group">
 </p>

 We are IBI Group - a group of students at Fontys University of Applied Sciences.
 We provide <b><i>ICT Business Improvement</i></b> solutions.
+Currently we are applying our ICT knowledge to fix the communication issues of a pizzeria.

 ## Members

 - Kaloyan Madzhunov, Team Leader
 - Velimir Vukasinovic, Team Member
 - Alexandar Popov, Team Member

-# Fixing the communication issues of a pizzeria using ICT

 # Project background